Skip to content

 Order Flow

 The aggregate of all buy and sell orders entering the market at various price levels.
-In Smart Money trading, order flow analysis focuses on identifying where institutional orders are likely positioned based on price action patterns and structural context.
+Order flow analysis focuses on identifying where significant orders are likely positioned based on price action patterns, volume, and structural context.

 P